emrergin/socialchoice/README.md

 - Nurmi, H. (2014).
 Are we done with preference rankings? if we are, then what?
 Operations Research and Decisions 24(4), 63–74.
 - de Borda, J. C. (1781).
 Mémoire sur les élections au scrutin.
 Histoire de l'Academie Royale des Sciences, Paris.
 - Young, H. P. and A. Levenglick (1978).
 A consistent extension of condorcets election principle.
 SIAM Journal on applied Mathematics 35(2), 285–300.
+- Dodgson, C. (1876).
+A method of taking votes on more than two issues.
+The theory of committees and elections.

 ### What I learned